davidmallasen/gemm_adv/README.md

 ## Deploying with docker

 First create the distribution tarball by running `make dist`.
+Or download it from [releases](https://github.com/davidmallasen/gemm_adv/releases/).

 Then build and run the docker container:
 ~~~